-In the ‘General’ category, the honors were shared by Mr. Kush Kalra (Research Scholar, Sharda University), Mr. Harshit Bhatia, and Mr. Anand Awasthi (DME Law School) for their Paper titled, ‘Role and Contribution of Corporates in Sustainable Development in India’.
+In the ‘General’ category, the honours were shared by Mr Kush Kalra (Research Scholar, Sharda University), Mr Harshit Bhatia, and Mr Anand Awasthi (DME Law School) for their Paper titled, ‘Role and Contribution of Corporates in Sustainable Development in India’.

 In the ‘Student Category’, the credits were shared by Ms Shruti Singhla and Ms Diksha Agnihotri (PG III) for their Paper titled, ‘Gauging The Efficiency of Series of State-Run Bank Mergers In India: A Basel III Approach’.

 This was followed by a quick Summarization of the Day by Dr Resham Sundrani, Member-R & D Cell, Asian Business School (ABS).

 Then followed the much-awaited Awards & Prize Distribution ceremony wherein the prizes were given by Session Chairs & Dr Anubhuti Dwivedi, Chairperson-R & D Cell and Professor & Associate Dean Asian Business School.